Guide to Visiting NASA Space Center Houston

 International Space Station Gallery in Space Center Houston

 Another interesting place is the International Space Station (ISS), one of humanity’s most impressive space achievements.
 Orbiting the Earth at over 17,000 miles per hour, this massive science laboratory is the largest structure ever built in space.
 It hosts astronauts from all over the world.
-The ISS Gallery is designed to give you a feel for life on the ISS and a glimpse of the kind of research and experiments that are conducted on the ISS.
+The ISS Gallery is designed to give you a feel for life on the ISS and a glimpse of the kind of research and experiments conducted on the ISS.
 There is also a daily live interactive show, Living in Space, which uses the latest projection mapping technology to explain everyday life on the ISS.

 Mission Briefing Center in Space Center Houston